soveran/mote/README.markdown

 Description
 -----------

-Mote is very simple and fast template engine that praises itself of being simple--both internally and externally-- and super fast.
+Mote is a very simple and fast template engine.

 Usage
 -----